stefaneidelloth/treezjs/doc/atoms/model/executable/javaExecutable.md

 This is typically a **key word**, telling the java program that an input file path follows, e.g. "-i" or "/OPEN".

-Leave this input field empty if your java program does not require such an input key word.
+Leave this input field empty if your java program does not require such input key words.

 #### Input file or directory